JoonHyeok-hozy-Kim/ai_paper_study/notes/zero-shot_learning.md

 ## 4. Projecting Images into Semantic Word Spaces
 ### Goal) Learn semantic relationships and class membership of images
 * How?)
-  * Project the image feature vectors into the d-dimensional, semantic word space $F$
+  * Project the image feature vectors into the $d$-dimensional, semantic word space $F$
   * $Y$ : A set of classes $y$
     * $Y_s$ : Seen classes, i.e., classes that have training data
     * $Y_u$ : Unseen classes, i.e., zero-shot classes without any training data